 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

-Which luxury jewellery brands have entered Chinese market with WeChat?
+Which luxury jewelry brands have entered the Chinese market with WeChat?

 Up till now only a handful of western jewelry brands have accessed Chinese market using WeChat platform.
 Recently Bulgari offered their limited-edition of pink gold, Divas’s Dream as flash sales, during Qixi festival also known as Valentine’s Day of China.
 Tiffany deployed it’s marketing and customer service activities on WeChat.

-It is believed that, WeChat indeed offers exposure to huge market but gaining effective entry is dependent on having sound understanding of local market, which can be achieved by corresponding with local Digital Marketing agencies that caters foreign brands.
+It is believed that WeChat indeed offers exposure to huge market but gaining effective entry is dependent on having a sound understanding of local market, which can be achieved by corresponding with local Digital Marketing agencies that cater foreign brands.
 Antoine Pin, the managing director of Bulgari in greater China, declared sold out of their product range within a month and prompted store sales of the same collection but online sales in China were limited since the physical touch point seemed important for Bulgari product category, he says.
-Although this is not true for local luxury jewellery brands where most of the products are sold online.
-This statement calls for more marketing research efforts on Chinese netizens front with respect to luxury jewellery brands.
-Chinese market is indeed a closed one but calling it a hidden gem won’t be wrong.
+Although this is not true for local luxury jewelry brands where most of the products are sold online.
+This statement calls for more marketing research efforts on Chinese netizens front with respect to luxury jewelry brands.
+The Chinese market is indeed a closed one but calling it a hidden gem won’t be wrong.

 Last year Cartier sold around 60 products via WeChat platform, consisting of its Clou collection.
 The pinkish gold and diamond ring was on sale for RMB 27,600 ($3,550).
 Cartier is now planning to increase its product range on WeChat and monitoring prospects for selling its products on other Chinese shopping websites.

-WeChat is considered as one of the handiest app by massive audience in China, since it provides one-to-one messaging functionality, direct payment system and a high level of brand control.
-Companies can use it to build their own site on WeChat, fulfil orders and communicate with customers.
+WeChat is considered as one of the handiest apps by the massive audience in China since it provides one-to-one messaging functionality, direct payment system and a high level of brand control.
+Companies can use it to build their own site on WeChat, fulfill orders and communicate with customers.
 It offers customers to purchase brand collections online, book appointments, check on the status of their online purchase and follow up on repair orders.
-This all can be achieved by easy access to one-to-one communication.
-Although at the moment e-commerce sales hold small percentage of the brand’s total offer but it has a great potential for future growth, claimed by Mr Litré, chief executive of Cartier in China.
+This all can be achieved through easy access to one-to-one communication.
+Although at the moment e-commerce sales hold a small percentage of the brand’s total offer it has a great potential for future growth, claimed by Mr. Litré, chief executive of Cartier in China.

 WeChat is not only suitable for luxury jewelry brands; it offers similar opportunities for affordable jewelry brands too.
-Pandora, Danish contemporary jewellery brand is considering to open a WeChat store, after working with several distribution partners in China and now has over 100 outlets all around the world.
-It opened an online store on another e-commerce platform, TMALL which is owned by Chinese ecommerce group Alibaba.
+Pandora, a Danish contemporary jewelry brand is considering to open a WeChat store, after working with several distribution partners in China and now has over 100 outlets all around the world.
+It opened an online store on another e-commerce platform, TMALL which is owned by the Chinese e-commerce group Alibaba.

 Client profile of Chinese consumers

-Hazel Meng, a 26-year-old Chinese fashion blogger with 270,000 WeChat followers, states that her audience are exclusively looking for western brands and prefer ones with slight touch of heritage and prestige.
-Although, many western brands have presence on WeChat but they do not use it for selling their products.
-This means Ms Meng’s followers have to buy products either from physical stores or e-commerce platforms such as TMALL.com and JD.com, which are not considered trustworthy due to presence of counterfeiters and unauthorized resellers.
+Hazel Meng, a 26-year-old Chinese fashion blogger with 270,000 WeChat followers, states that her audience is exclusively looking for western brands and prefer ones with a slight touch of heritage and prestige.
+Although, many western brands have the presence on WeChat they do not use it for selling their products.
+This means Ms. Meng’s followers have to buy products either from physical stores or e-commerce platforms such as TMALL.com and JD.com, which are not considered trustworthy due to the presence of counterfeiters and unauthorized resellers.

 Chinese consumers are gradually learning about foreign brands and they are impressed with western style and culture.
 Increasingly, they opting to buy products from globally renowned brands.
 The brands are advised to create visibility on most viable digital forums.

-WeChat offers all, from creating brand awareness, to multiplying sales.
+WeChat offers all, from creating brand awareness to multiply your sales.
 With the given WeChat scope entering Chinese market is reasonably a quick process as compared to 10 years ago.
-Now brand can break into market with several e-commerce platforms and have celebrities (KOL and influencers) wear their jewellery, claims Ms. Hartmann.
+Now brands can break into the market with several e-commerce platforms and have celebrities (KOL and influencers) wear their jewelry, claims Ms. Hartmann.